 A power-hitting third baseman who rocketed to stardom by winning Rookie of the Year after jumping straight from college to the Atlanta Braves.

-Bob Horner’s baseball career was a study in explosive talent and persistent injury.
-In 1978, the Arizona State slugger bypassed the minor leagues entirely, signing with the Atlanta Braves and promptly clubbing a home run in his debut.
-That season, his raw power earned him the National League Rookie of the Year award, cementing him as a cornerstone of the Braves' lineup.
-Throughout the 1980s, Horner formed a formidable heart of the order with Dale Murphy, and in 1982 he helped propel the team to a division title.
-His time was marred by broken wrists and ankle issues, which limited his seasons and culminated in a controversial, salary-driven year playing in Japan in 1987.
-He returned for one final MLB season with the St. Louis Cardinals before retiring, leaving behind a legacy of what might have been had his body cooperated with his prodigious ability to hit a baseball very, very far.
+Bob Horner bypassed the minor leagues entirely in 1978, signing with the Atlanta Braves and hitting a home run in his debut.
+The Arizona State slugger won National League Rookie of the Year that season.
+Born in 1957, he formed a formidable heart of the order with Dale Murphy, helping the Braves win a division title in 1982.
+Broken wrists and ankle issues limited his seasons.
+In 1987, he played in Japan in a salary-driven move.
+He returned for one final MLB season with the St. Louis Cardinals before retiring.
+His career left a legacy of what might have been had his body cooperated with his prodigious ability to hit a baseball very, very far.

 1946–1964